ForestWatchAI/emailapi/README.md

 Deploying Node.js and FastAPI to Render:

 1. Sign up or log in to Render.
-2. Create a new service and configure it for your Node.js and FastAPI application.
+2. Create a new service and configure it for your FastAPI application.
-3. Upload your FastAPI files and Node.js code to the service.
+3. Upload your FastAPI files code to the service.
 4. Deploy the service on Render.
 Render will provide you with a URL to access your deployed application.